Layr-Labs/eigenpod-proofs-generation/README.md

   - "historicalSummaryStateFile" This is the beacon state at the slot such that: historical_summary_state.slot = `SLOTS_PER_HISTORICAL_ROOT` * (withdrawal_slot // `SLOTS_PER_HISTORICAL_ROOT`) + 1.

-  -blockHeaderFile  - blockHeader from the withdrawal slot -blockBodyFile" Is the block body file from the withdrawal slot -withdrawalIndex Is the index of the withdrawal within the block (between 0 and 15)
+  - blockHeaderFile  - blockHeader from the withdrawal slot
+  - blockBodyFile" Is the block body file from the withdrawal slot
+  - withdrawalIndex Is the index of the withdrawal within the block (between 0 and 15)

 ### Generate a Balance Update Proof.